 - Mayo Clinic College of Medicine

-This topic will review the pathogenesis and pathology of giant cell arteritis (GCA).
-The clinical manifestations and diagnosis of this disorder are discussed separately.
-(See "Clinical manifestations of giant cell (temporal) arteritis".)
+This topic will review the pathogenesis of GCA.
+The clinical manifestations, diagnosis, and treatment of this disorder are discussed separately.
+(See "Clinical manifestations of giant cell (temporal) arteritis" and "Diagnosis of giant cell (temporal) arteritis" and "Treatment of giant cell (temporal) arteritis".)

 ETIOLOGY AND PATHOGENESIS

 The etiology and pathogenesis of giant cell (temporal) arteritis (GCA) are unknown.
 However, the following observations suggest that increasing age, a unique genetic and ethnic background, and infection may have causative roles [4,5].

 ●GCA occurs with increased frequency among individuals older than 50 years of age.
 Specific age-related changes in the innate and adaptive immune systems and age-related alterations of large and medium blood vessels appear important in the development of the vasculitis .

 ●Clustering of the illness may occur within families .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Hellmann DB, Hunder GG.
 Giant cell arteritis and polymyalgia rheumatica.
 In: Kelley's Textbook of Rheumatology, 7th, Harris ED, Budd RC, Firestein GS, Genovese MC, et al (Eds), WB Saunders Company, Philadelphia 2005.

 - Evans JM, Bowles CA, Bjornsson J, et al. Thoracic aortic aneurysm and rupture in giant cell arteritis.
 A descriptive study of 41 cases.
 Arthritis Rheum 1994; 37:1539.